 Develop your unique musical talents while working closely with outstanding faculty and visiting artists.
 Our program challenges you to strive for excellence in both individual and group performance, and to develop an intellectual understanding of musical structure and the processes that create it.

-The Saint Mary’s College Music Department is accredited by the National Association of Schools of Music, a high honor for a college music department.
+The Department of Music offers state-approved curricula to prepare you for your career as a licensed elementary or secondary music teacher, and is accredited by the National Association of Schools of Music, a high honor for a college music department.